Focusing on the needs of medical professionals

 The agenda is structured to address specific patient group scenarios in oncological imaging for diagnosis/prognosis and treatment.

-By bringing together medical professionals and the imaging technology supply chain, the audience will gain a better understanding of the challenges and capabilities of today’s advanced medical imagers.
+By bringing together medical professionals and the imaging technology supply chain, and with that perspectives across the clinical, technical and academic community, the audience will gain a better understanding of the challenges and capabilities of today’s advanced medical imagers.

-The next MediSens Conference will run from 26-27 February 2018 at the Royal Marsden Hospital London, UK.
+The latest MediSens Conference ran from 26-27 February 2018 at the Royal Marsden Hospital London, UK.